Busoga: Kagulu Rock

 This was the first settlement area for the Bunyoro Basoga, led by Mukama.
 Although Kagulu's cultural influence is widespread, its visible landmark is Kagulu Rock.
 The rock is between two roads which fork at its foot, leading to Gwaya and Iyingo.
 The rock has a clear view of almost all Busoga, with steps making it easier for visitors to reach the top.
 Kagulu Rock has been for a long time a major adventure and tourist attraction in Eastern Uganda.
 Previously, it had caught the curious eyes of the foreign NGO workers in the area, but with the advent of the local initiative to promote the site, Kagulu Rock is now a big attraction to all.
 Kagulu Rock, is a rocky prominence that rises 10,000 feet (3,048 m), above sea level.

 Budhumbula shrine and palace

 Two kilometers from Kamuli on the Kamuli-Jinja road, the site includes a shrine and the residence of former Kyabazinga William Wilberforce Kadhumbula Nadiope (who died in 1976).
 The marble-covered shrine contains the graves of other members of the royal family, including Nadiope's father and mother (Yosia Nadiope and Nasikombi).
 Other graves in the shrine are those of his son, former Uganda government minister Wilson Nadiope (who died in 1991), and his mother, Yuliya Babirye Nadiope (who died in 2004).
 The main palace residence is a legacy of the British colonial government, which donated it in 1914.

 Source of the Nile

-The source of the Nile, the world's second-longest river, at Lake Victoria was discovered by John Speke and is an internationally known attraction.
+The source of the Nile, the world's longest river, at Lake Victoria was discovered by John Speke and is an internationally known attraction.